owncloud-archive/apps/README.md

 ##Status

 The App is not complete yet...
-* It can be configured to work with the excecutable or the daemond (not testet) mode of ClamAV
+* It can be configured to work with the excecutable or the daemon (not testet) mode of ClamAV
 * When the user uploads a file, it's checked
 * If an uploaded file is infected, it's deleted and a notification is shown to the user on screen and an email is sent with details.
 * Tested in Linux only

 ##In progress

-* Daemond Mode tests
+* Daemon Mode tests

 ##ToDo